-Figure 10 shows in the non-rotational (NR) frame the modal damping σ_k , natural_damped frequencies ω_k and damping ratio ζ_k as a function of τ .
-Results are reported for Hill's (marked \triangle), Floquet's (marked \Box) and Coleman's (marked \diamond) approach.
-In the frequency plot, the blade lowest natural_damped frequency belongs to the rotor first backward whirling (BW) mode, the middle natural_damped frequency belongs to the first symmetric flap mode (SYM), and the highest natural_damped frequency belongs to the first forward whirling (FW) mode.
-The overall lowest natural_damped frequency describes the floater pitch ξ_5 mode and the lowest modal damping and damping ratio are also linked to that mode.
+Figure 10 shows in the non-rotational (NR) frame the modal damping σ_k , damped frequencies ω_k and damping ratio ζ_k as a function of τ .
+Results are reported for Hill's (marked \triangle), Floquet's (marked \square) and Coleman's (marked \diamond) approach.
+In the frequency plot, the blade lowest damped frequency belongs to the rotor first backward whirling (BW) mode, the middle damped frequency belongs to the first symmetric flap mode (SYM), and the highest damped frequency belongs to the first forward whirling (FW) mode.
+The overall lowest damped frequency describes the floater pitch ξ_5 mode and the lowest modal damping and damping ratio are also linked to that mode.

 Figure 10.
-Modal damping, natural damped frequency and damping ratio for an eigenvalue analysis in the NR frame with a time constant τ variation.
+Modal damping, damped frequency and damping ratio for an eigenvalue analysis in the NR frame with a time constant τ variation.

-- Results calculated via Hill's and Floquet's method are originally found in the rotating frame and they are reconstructed in the NR frame by applying the frequency shifts on the symmetric mode damped frequency to generate the rotor FW and BW whirling modes.
-The rotor FW mode's natural damped frequency is shifted away from the rotor SYM mode's natural damped frequency by a constant distance of +Ω, and the rotor BW mode is shifted by -Ω where Ω = 5.73 RPM = 0.0955 Hz is the rotational speed of the operational point.
-Results calculated via Hill's and Floquet's method are not originally found in the NR frame but they are reconstructed in that frame by applying the frequency shifts on the symmetric mode natural frequency to generate the rotor FW and BW whirling modes.
-That being said, the modal damping is the same in both frames, implying that - $\sigma{k,NR} = \sigma_k$, while the damped frequency in the rotational frame is expressed in the NR frame through the following shifts:
+Results calculated via Hill's and Floquet's method are not originally found in the NR frame but they are reconstructed in that frame by applying the frequency shifts on the symmetric mode damped frequency to generate the rotor FW and BW whirling modes.
+The rotor FW mode's damped frequency is shifted away from the rotor SYM mode's damped frequency by a constant distance of $+\Omega$, and the rotor BW mode is shifted by $-\Omega$ where $\Omega=5.73~\mathrm{RPM}=0.0955~\mathrm{Hz}$ is the rotational speed of the operational point.
+That being said, the modal damping is the same in both frames, implying that $\sigma{k,NR}=\sigma_k$, while the damped frequency in the rotational frame is expressed in the NR frame through the following shifts: